Student Job Openings

 What are the student employment positions?

 A large number of students work in the following areas; Grounds Maintenance, Custodial Services, Food Services, Communications, Library.
-There are a few students working in the following area: Ockenga, Admissions, BookCentre, Student Life Services, Media, Mentored Ministry.
+There are a few students working in the following area: Ockenga, Admissions, BookCentre, Student Life Services, Media, Advancement, Mentored Ministry.

 What is the wage for working on campus?

-The rate of pay range in $10.00 – $14.25, depending on the campus and the required skills for the position.
+The range of pay is between $10.00 – $14.25, depending on the campus and the required skills for the position.
 It is important to note that student employees are exempt from having social security taken out of their pay.
 Therefore, students working on-campus are making about 7.5% more than they would working for the same wage off-campus.
-(The $10.00-$13.00 on-campus rate is equal to rates of about $10.50-13.50 off-campus.)
+(The $10.00-$14.25 on-campus rate is equal to rates of about $10.50-14.75 off-campus.)

 International (F-1 visa) Students